celery/celery/docs/configuration.rst

 .. note::

-    For the moment this only works with the database, cache, redis and MongoDB backends.
-For the AMQP backend see
+    For the moment this only works with the amqp, database, cache, redis and MongoDB backends.
-    :setting:`CELERY_AMQP_TASK_RESULT_EXPIRES`.

     When using the database or MongoDB backends, `celerybeat` must be running for the results to be expired.